rails/rails/guides/source/command_line.md

 ### `test`

-INFO: A good description of unit testing in Rails is given in "A Guide to Testing Rails Applications":testing.html
+INFO: A good description of unit testing in Rails is given in [A Guide to Testing Rails Applications](testing.html)

 Rails comes with a test suite called `Test::Unit`.
 Rails owes its stability to the use of tests.
 The tasks available in the `test:` namespace helps in running the different tests you will hopefully write.